 I hope you had a nice St. Anthony's Day.

-St. Anthony is the Staccato household patron saint.
-The main reason is that my husband, Anthony, was born on St. Anthony's day (June 13th), something that would be obvious to many Italians.
+St. Anthony is the Staccato household's patron saint.
+The main reason is that my husband, Anthony, was born on St. Anthony's day, June 13th.
+This is something that would be obvious to many Italians.
 It's how my mother got to be named Udenzia, poor lady.
-I managed to escape the cycle, because I was breach and my mother's first child, so she was in that WTF??? state of shock which happens to all first-time mothers, and she was on a lot of drugs which they give you if you really raise hell (recommended).
+I managed to escape the cycle, because I was breach and my mother's first child, so she was in a state of shock and she was on a lot of drugs which they give you if you really raise hell (recommended).
 So, while she was hallucinating, I was named Connie instead of Frances.
 Okay with me.

 I've noticed that it's not a hard-and-fast rule, though.
 There aren't many guys out there named "Blessed Waldo", which is what you get if you're a New Year's baby and your father is really hungover.